World Language Education Program (Currently Chinese, French, German, Japanese, Latin, and Spanish Majors)

 |FRENCH 204||Fourth Semester French||4|

 Complete a minimum of 36 credits to include at least 24 upper-level/advanced credits (300 and above).
 The credits of the major required for admission must be taken from this coursework.
 At least 15 credits of upper-level major coursework must be completed in residence on the UW–Madison campus.
+Directed study coursework may not be applied to the major requirements.

 |FRENCH 271||Introduction to Literary Analysis||3-4|